Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 3210 - Manifolds and Differential Forms

 A manifold is a type of subset of Euclidean space that has a well-defined tangent space at every point.
 Such a set is amenable to the methods of multivariable calculus.
-After a review of some relevant calculus, this course investigates manifolds and the structures that they are endowed with, such as tangent vectors, boundaries, orientations, and differential forms.
+After reviewing some relevant calculus, this course investigates manifolds and the structures they are endowed with, such as tangent vectors, boundaries, orientations, and differential forms.
 The notion of a differential form encompasses such ideas as area forms and volume forms, the work exerted by a force, the flow of a fluid, and the curvature of a surface, space or hyperspace.
-Re-examines the integral theorems of vector calculus (Green, Gauss and Stokes) in the light of differential forms and applies them to problems in partial differential equations, topology, fluid mechanics and electromagnetism.
+We re-examine the integral theorems of vector calculus (Green, Gauss, and Stokes) in the light of differential forms and apply them to problems in partial differential equations, topology, fluid mechanics, and electromagnetism.

 MATH 3270 - Introduction to Ordinary Differential Equations